Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 To begin with, the care instructions for an article made from silk can tell you whether it's real silk or an imitation.

-Silk fabrics silk must be washed gently.
+Silk fabrics should be washed gently.
 They can be hand-washed, machine-washed at 30° maximum, or dry-cleaned.

-Visit imitations synthetic can be washed at higher temperatures.
+Synthetic imitations can be machine-washed at higher temperatures.

-But the information on the label is only a hint, not proof.
+But the information on the label is only a hint, not a proof.

-Some unscrupulous retailers note false information about the product's origin.
+Some unscrupulous retailers write down false information about the product's origin.
 They pass off imitation fabrics as genuine silk.
 Others mislead consumers by selling blended silk to cut costs, while shamelessly claiming 100% silk on their labels.

 So how do you tell the difference between a silk fabric and an imitation fabric?

-As silk experts, Maison de la soie offers you some simple tips to help you recognize real silk from imitation.
+As silk experts, Maison de la soie offers a few simple tips to help you recognize real silk from imitation.

 1 - Silk's appearance